Faauuga Muagututia

 Faauuga Tia Muagututia (born May 13, 1958) is a former United States Navy SEAL and Winter Olympic competitor for American Samoa in the bobsleigh.

 Personal life

-Muagututia was born on May 13, 1958 in Pago Pago, American Samoa.
-He moved to Los Angeles aged 13 and attended Carson High School in California.
-Muagututia and his wife Kathy have one daughter and three sons: Merideth; Grant; Garrett, a member of the United States men's national volleyball team; and Myles, who has played American football and volleyball for the Stanford Cardinal.
+Muagututia was born on May 13, 1958, in Pago Pago, American Samoa.
+He moved to Los Angeles aged 14 and attended Carson High School in California.
+Muagututia and his wife Kathy have three sons: Grant, Garrett Muagututia, and Myles.

 Navy

 He became a Navy SEAL in 1979 and by 1994 was a senior chief boatswain mate.